jadounrahul/kartsnms/doc/Extensions/RRDCached.md

 ### RRDCached installation CentOS 6

-This example is based on a fresh LibreNMS install, on a minimal CentOS 6 installation.
+This example is based on a fresh KartsNMS install, on a minimal CentOS 6 installation.
 In this example, we'll use the Repoforge repository.

 ```ssh